MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 Milestones should be used sparingly, since GitHub issues can only receive one milestone and affiliate organizations may have differing priorities or goals.
 Only assign a milestone if the milestone has a clear dependency on the issue.

-Before a new milestone can be created in the repository, the new milestone must be approved by a majority of the project's maintainers.
+Before a new milestone can be created in the repository, the new milestone must be approved by the project Maintainers, following the decision making rules in the [GOVERNANCE.md](../GOVERNANCE.md) file.

 ### GitHub project assignments

 In place of assigning a milestone, consider assigning issues to a GitHub project.
 An issue can have multiple project assignments, and each maintainer can manage their own GitHub projects and the priorities within those projects.

-### Creating new labels

-GitHub labels are useful for tracking issue or pull requests...